 - Click on the link, log in with your Microsoft Account and verify it.
 Verification is usually through a text message sent to the connected mobile number.

 2] School or Work Accounts

 If you’re on a PC managed by an administrator from work or school, Sync options are controlled via the organization.
-To enable sync, either log out from the or organizational account and use a personal one or request your administrator to grant permissions for the same.
+To enable sync, either log out from the organizational account and use a personal one or request your administrator to grant permission.

 3] Enable Sync via Registry Editor